Lebanon's parliament votes to postpone municipal elections | Politics

 Lebanon's parliament votes to postpone municipal elections

-Lebanon's parliament Tuesday postponed municipal elections for up to a year for a second time amid concerns the government would not be able to secure the needed funding in time for polling.
+Lebanon's parliament on Tuesday postponed municipal elections for up to a year for a second time amid concerns the government would not be able to secure the needed funding in time for the polling.

-The delay came as Lebanon's economy and infrastructure continue to crumble, with legislators in the deeply divided parliament unable to reach a settlement to end a presidential vacuum for almost six months.

-Riot police lobbed tear gas at hundreds of protesting retired soldiers who broke down a barbed wire fence near the government headquarters in downtown Beirut ahead of a scheduled Cabinet meeting.
-Retired military personnel have frequently protested the country's dire economic conditions.

-Lebanon's municipal elections were originally slated for May last year but were postponed for a year because they coincided with parliamentary elections, which brought in a dozen reformist lawmakers running on anti-establishment platforms.
+Lebanon's municipality elections were originally slated for May 2022 but were postponed for a year because they coincided with parliamentary elections, which brought in a dozen reformist lawmakers running on anti-establishment platforms.

-Opposition and reformist groups would likely continue this momentum and win additional seats in the upcoming local elections, as living conditions across the country continue to deteriorate.
-They have called for municipal elections to take place as planned in May, and most have boycotted parliament's session.

-Meanwhile, top political groups and leaders continue to quarrel.
-Mikati's government and various major political groups in parliament, notably the Christian Free Patriotic Movement, have accused each other of stalling the securing of funding and logistics that caused the delay.

 Deputy Speaker Elias Bou Saab said in a parliamentary committee session on funding that holding the vote on time would be "impossible'' and added that Mawlawi's representative had told lawmakers they could not secure the funds despite the interior minister's claims.